 In the course of providing laboratory services, Prometheus uses PHI internally and discloses it to health care providers (doctors requesting services, laboratory personnel involved in ordering services and other caregivers), insurers, third party administrators, plan sponsors and other payors (employers, health care provider organizations and others who may be responsible for paying for or administering your health benefits); vendors, consultants, government authorities; and their respective agents.
 They are required by law to keep PHI confidential.
 Some examples of what we do with the information we collect and the reasons it might be disclosed to third parties are described below.

 We may use or disclose PHI for other important activities permitted or required by law, with or without your authorization.
-These include:
+These activities include the following:

 It is possible to request that we disclose PHI to people in ways not described above.
 To authorize us to disclose your personal health information to a person or organization or for reasons other than those described in the section above, see the contact information at the bottom of this page.
 If you make a special authorization and later change your mind about this, you may send a letter to us to let us know that you would like to revoke the special authorization.
 In any communication with us, please provide your name, address, patient identification number or Social Security number, and a telephone number where we can reach you in case we need to contact you about your request.